Jauz

-Sam Vogel, also known by his stage name Jauz (/dʒɔːz/ JAW-z), is an American DJ and electronic dance music producer based in San Francisco, United States.
+Samuel Reed Vogel (born September 2, 1993) also known by his stage name Jauz (/dʒɔːz/ JAW-z), is an American DJ and electronic music producer.
 He founded his own record label, Bite This, in 2017.

 Early life

-Vogel grew up in Northern California.
+Vogel grew up in Mill Valley, California.
 He began playing guitar and producing electronic music on his computer at the age of 15.
 He went to Icon Collective music production school.
 He previously went to a film school in Loyola Marymount University where he joined Kappa Sigma before deciding to pursue a musical career, prompting him to enroll in Icon Collective.
 He began releasing future house tracks before adopting the stage name Jauz.
 His career kickstarted when fellow musician Kennedy Jones had played one of his remixes.
 Jones also had introduced him to his manager, Moe Shalizi which helped Vogel to release music on Borgore's record label, Buygore.